anelsalas/FaceRecognition/README.md

 ## FART
 The FART modules are separated into files and instantiated as needed inside FaceDetection.py (Face Detection will be moved to its own file soon)

-Face detection: Runs on every an OpenCV Ai algorithm for face detection.
+Face detection: Runs on every frame.
+It’s an OpenCV Ai algorithm for face detection.

 Align: Runing only every 16 frames, this algorithm is used to improve recognition.
 The DLib Ai algorithm is based on the 1millisecond alignment algorithm published on 2014(https://www.semanticscholar.org/paper/One-millisecond-face-alignment-with-an-ensemble-of-Kazemi-Sullivan/1824b1ccace464ba275ccc86619feaa89018c0ad)